imbcmdth/transform-expected/README.markdown

 * `expectation` Function

-Returns an expectation function that returns true if `propertyName` was found inside of the current stream and the expectation function evaluates to true when called against the value of property referred to in `propertyName`.
+Returns a function that returns true if `propertyName` was found inside of it's argument and the `expectation` function evaluates to true when called against the value of property referred to by `propertyName`.

 ### expect.propertyEquals(propertyName, value)